 Because CB radios transmit electronic signals, they come under the jurisdiction of the Federal Communications Commission.
 You’ll need an FCC technician’s license to work on a CB or mobile radio, other than a few tasks that can’t impact transmission.
 Cleaning a CB is okay, as is replacing an antenna.
 And you can replace a Fuse.

-If the CB radio won’t work, make sure the car battery is charged, or the electrical cord for a base unit tests okay and replace it if needed.
+- If a CB radio won’t work, make sure the car battery is charged, or the electrical cord for a base unit tests okay and replace it if needed.

-If the sound is fuzzy, disassemble the unit and locate the volume control.
+- If the sound on a CB radio is fuzzy, disassemble the unit and locate the volume control.
 Spray electrical contact cleaner into the control and rotate or slide the control several times to lubricate the mechanism.
 Replace a damaged or broken antenna (see below).

-If the sound is crackly or whines, check the car’s noise-suppression filter and ignition coil capacitor (see below).
+- If the sound on a CB radio is crackly or whines, check the car’s noise-suppression filter and ignition coil capacitor (see below).

 Don’t throw away the owner’s manual that comes with your CB radio.
 It offers information on where to get parts as well as what you can and can’t do when attempting to repair your CB.
 It also includes warranty information.